LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/studios/crazy-echoes/README.md

 ### Bonus (Optional)

-Just kidding about that last part.
+Let's take away that last part ("To keep things simple...").

 Now you may NOT assume the second argument will be the shorter one.
 For example, the user might type this:
 ```
 $ ./mixedupecho GREENEGGSANDSPAM
 ```
-in which case the output should be:
+in which case, the *first* argument will have to wrap around, and so your output should be:
 ```
 .G/RmEiExNeEdGuGpSeAcNhDoS.P/AeM
 ```